-During February 2018, six former Board of Commissions and the Executive Director of the Authority were accused of conspiracy, official misconduct and violating the Government of Guam's Open Government Law.
-All of such charges misdemeanors.
-The Executive Director pleaded guilty of the misdemeanor charge of violating the Open Government Law.
+During February 2018, six former Board of Commissions and the former Executive Director of the Authority were accused of conspiracy, official misconduct and violating the Government of Guam's Open Government Law.
+All of such charges are misdemeanors.
+The former Executive Director pleaded guilty of the misdemeanor charge of violating the Open Government Law.
 The case against the six Board of Commissioners is on-going and at various stages.